Nevada Library Association Bylaws

 Section 3.
 Membership Privileges.

 Only personal members shall be eligible to vote and hold elected or appointed office in NLA.
+Members paying NYRA dues alone shall not be eligible to vote or hold elected or appointed office in NLA.
 All types of membership shall receive publications of NLA as determined by the board of trustees.

 ARTICLE III.
 OFFICERS.